MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/00 Projects/Far From the Marsh/Far From the Marsh - Home.md

 >
 > This land is cold to us, but we find solace here.
 Sheogorad is a harsh place.
 It has taught us much.
 We trace paths whispered by wise ones.
 This next day, I delve into currents as deep as Hist roots.
 If swept away, know I walked where our swamps touch the sky.
 Guard our marsh-kin, as the Hist watches over us.
 >
-> Walk well, wet and dry.
+> Walk well, wet and dry."

 ---